 The Ultimate I Love Paris Luxury Gift Guide

 C’est tout!
+Our luxury gift guide for Francophiles.
 There are so many reasons to love Paris.
 Whether the Francophile in your circle has only been there once or has a pied-à-terre in the 6th Arrondissement, these gifts will let them fall in love with it all over again.

 join our community

 For access to insider ideas and information on the world of luxury, sign up for our Dandelion Chandelier newsletter here.
 And see luxury in a new light.

 Crediting her training as a cultural anthropologist at Wellesley College, Julie has immersed herself in various industries in the last 15 years including fashion design, event planning, fitness and even investigating police misconduct.
 Julie lives in NYC where she loves trying every ramen and dumpling restaurant with her husband and three children.
 She finds joy in bold prints, biographies of fierce women, kickboxing and spending way too long finding the perfect polish color to express her mood.